 In an increasingly technological world, there has been an increase in the number of firms conducting job interviews via video.
 This can put an increased amount of pressure on candidates in the case that they are camera shy or scared of how they will come across when not sitting directly in front of the interviewer.
-It can also have an effect on the body language that you use when interviewing as there is no physical person in front of you (but check out our body language blog for more on this).
+It can also have an effect on the body language that you use when interviewing as there is no physical person in front of you.

 1. What Platform?